 - Curator and Author

 Sophia (*1982) is a freelance curator and author for photography.
 From 2011 to 2013 she was a scholar in the programme Curators for Photography by the Alfried Krupp von Bohlen und Halbach Foundation and worked on exhibition projects and publications in the Munich City Museum, the Folkwang Museum in Essen, the Staatliche Kunstsammlungen Dresden and the Victoria & Albert Museum in London.
-Since 2016 she is research assistant in the Photojournalism and Documentary Photography program of the University of Applied Sciences and Arts Hanover and writing her dissertation.
-She is part of Fotodoks since 2011 and has assumed the organisational management for the festival in 2013.
+Since 2016 she is research assistant in the Photojournalism and Documentary Photography program of the University of Applied Sciences and Arts Hanover and working on her PhD.
+She is part of Fotodoks since 2011 and had assumed the organisational management for the festival in 2014 and 2015.

 Hans (*1973) came to photography via skateboarding and snowboarding.
 He was co-founder of Pleasure Snowboard magazine and its picture editor, until he joined the magazine Onboard as picture editor-in-chief.
 His special passion for mountain worlds - he is UIMLA International Mountain Leader -, sports and landscapes characterizes his photography.
 Hans initiated the Fotodoks Festival together with Robert Pupeter in 2008 in Bad Aibling.

 Lisa Hörterer (*1980) studied photography at the University of Applied Science in Munich.
 After her degree she left for Berlin and took part in Arno Fischers master class at the „ Ostkreuzschule“.
 After several years in the capital she now lives and works in Munich as a freelance photographer.
 She was part of the team that founded the magazine „Salopp -ein junges Heft für freie Fotografie“.
 Since January 2019 she is involved in the Fotodoks curators' collective.